SAP/odfuzz/README.md

 The fuzzer was developed for testing the SAP applications.
 These applications use different order of function parameters within the filter query option.
 To change the order of the parameters, it is unavoidable to modify source code that generates such functions.
 The same rule applies for functions that can be implemented in two different ways, like the function substring() which can take 2 or 3 parameters.

 ODfuzz creates a new collection in the database at each run.
-Run the command `db.getCollection("COLLECTION-NAME")` in the mongoDB shell in order to access a particular collection.
+To preview database, run `mongo` in a terminal and select a corresponding database via `use odfuzz`.
+Run the command `db.getCollection("COLLECTION-NAME").find({}).pretty()` in the mongoDB shell in order to access and browse a particular collection.
 To delete all collections, run the command `db.dropDatabase()`.

 ODfuzz may be used to test OData services outside the SAP network.
 There are two ways to enable ODfuzz to work on such services:
 1. You **do not know** a path to the particular HTTPS certificate: